FAQ

 What is Rabbithole?

-A decentralized file storage app with end-to-end encryption, built on the Internet Computer blockchain.
+A decentralized file storage app built on the Internet Computer, designed around end-to-end encryption and personal canister ownership.

 How much does it cost?